-Staying close to the city centre in Munich allows you to walk the Altstadt (Old Town) and see things like Marienplatz and Vitualienmarkt.
+Staying close to the city centre in Munich allows you to walk the Old Town and see things like Marienplatz and Vitualienmarkt.
 Stay more in the suburbs gives you that advantage of getting out of the city quickly to enjoy some day trips from Munich.
 There are quite a few day trips from Munich you can take that are only two hours away by car.
 Munich's central train station gives you access to the whole city and trains linking the rest of Bavaria.

 Munich has one of the best public transit systems in Germany, so everywhere is accessible.
 Don't forget to get your CityTourCard for Munich before you go.
-You can get them for a single day, multiple days, groups of people, and it gives you discounts on lots of things in Munich.
+You can get them for a single day, multiple days, groups of people, and it gives you discounts on lots of activities in Munich.

-I've done my best to include affordable places whose prices don't fluctuate too much.
+If you are looking for where to stay in Munich on a budget, I've done my best to include affordable places whose prices don't fluctuate too much.
 The cost of accommodations can fluctuate quite a bit, especially for hotels.
 The best times to travel to Europe on a budget are in the shoulder seasons, May to June and September to October.
 July and August will always be the most expensive.

 To help keep this site going, I use some affiliate links.
 These links will take you to trusted travel partners and it costs you nothing extra to purchase a product or use their service.
 I may receive a small commission, which I use to keep this site running.